Controlling the false discovery rate via knockoffs: Experiment on real data: HIV drug resistance

-Results for the PI, NRTI, and NNRTI type drugs are displayed in \figsref{HIV_PI}, \figssref{HIV_NRTI}, and \figssref{HIV_NNRTI}, respectively.
+Results for the PI, NRTI and NNRTI type drugs are displayed in Figures \ref{fig:HIV_PI}, \ref{fig:HIV_NRTI} and~\ref{fig:HIV_NNRTI}, respectively.
 We see that both methods perform similarly for most of the drugs in the three classes, with good agreement in most cases between the positions of the selected mutations based on the lab-tested drug resistance data, and the TSM lists which are based on patient history data.
 Overall, the knockoff filter shows slightly better agreement with the TSM lists as compared to BHq, but there is variability in the outcomes across the different drugs.
-In summary we see that the FDR-controlling knockoff methods indeed select variables that mostly correspond to real (replicable) effects, as verified by the independently-created TSM lists.
+In summary we see that the FDR-controlling knockoff methods indeed select variables that mostly correspond to real (replicable) effects, as verified by the independently created TSM lists.